chby/kuben/wp-content/plugins/contact-form-to-email/README.txt

 * **Customizable email messages:** Specify the text of the contact form email notifications.
 Supports both plain text emails and HTML formatted emails.
 * **Multi language support:** The contact form builder allows to enter the field labels and validations in any language.
 It supports special characters.

- = More features =
+ = Contact Form to Email - More features =

- There are also commercial versions of the Contact Form to Email with other features not listed here that can be get at http://wordpress.dwbooster.com/forms/contact-form-to-email#download
+ There are also commercial versions of the Contact Form to Email with other features not listed here that can be get at http://form2email.dwbooster.com/download

-= Messages List =
+= Contact Form to Email Messages List =

 The messages list helps to check the past contact form submissions and print or export them.
 Includes a search/filter form with the following options: